Writing Samples, Thoughts, New Projects

 Our driveway is off a no-name, single lane, paved road that went literally nowhere.
 It stopped a half mile past us with no warning; no turnaround, nothing.
 It’s like the road man got dementia one day and simply forgot where he’d been paving the day before.
 I’ve been told a developer put the road in back in the 70’s with plans of putting up a vacation resort.
 He must have had dementia too as there’s nothing at the end of it but fields full of cow flop, swamp and river.

-Gabby Part I Chapter 3
+Callie Part I Chapter 3

 I have a 142 IQ and got straight A’s all the way through high school.
 I’ve been a runner since the age of 11 and I’ve done 10 marathons and two Ironman Triathlons.
 I’m proud of those Ironmans and finished both in under 9 ½ hours, but they really aren’t my cup of tea.
-They’re hard on your body and I realized after doing them if I really wanted to be competitive at that sport, I’d have to give up darn near everything else to train.
+They’re hard on your body and I realized after doing them that if I really wanted to be competitive at that sport, I’d have to give up darn near everything else to train.
 There were too many other things I wanted to do.
 My point in telling you about me being physically fit and a runner is I want you to know I’m disciplined.
 I’ve always been willing to put in the work to excel.
 I’m not the best at anything I know of but I’m darned good at a lot of things.
 Life is like a giant buffet and I want to try as many dishes as possible before I die.
 I don’t put any limitations on myself and will try anything.

 I know how to sail; I can run any power boat with no regard to size or number of engines, I can fly a plane, frame a house, tie a fly, carve a bird out of wood, dress a deer and back up a trailer.
 I can also cook.
 I love food and I always tell people if you can learn to fly an airplane then you can also become an excellent cook.
 Both skills involve being able to plan, monitor and control lots of different things at the same time.
 Same thing with being a boat Captain; if you learn your basics well enough, you don’t even have to think about actually driving which frees up a big part of your mind for noticing and acting on the multitude of minutia that in the end determines whether you’re just a good cook/Captain/pilot, or a great one.
 People, as a rule, are so impatient these days they never get good at anything and take the easy way out and voyeuristically watch other people do things.
 Getting good at something takes work and lots of repetition.
 I’m also a second-degree black belt in Krav Maga which I’ve studied and practiced since the age of 16.
 Krav Maga is taught to all Israeli Defense Forces cadets in Israel.
 It’s a form of martial arts which helps me compensate for my petite stature.